NescienceSoftware/Nescience-Indexing-CLI/README.md

 3. Click "New Key"

-4. Ensure all account privelages are enabled, read, trade, and withdrawal enabled.
+4. Ensure all account privileges are enabled, read, trade, and withdrawal enabled.

 5. Click save and enter your 2-factor-authentication key.